My Review of the DJI Phantom 4 (Standard, Advanced and Pro)

 I think the included microSD card is a bit tight and would, therefore, recommend you to order a quick microSD card with 64 GB.
 Besides, it always makes sense to have at least two spare batteries in your luggage.
 If you are still looking for a suitable backpack, then I can recommend this to you here.
 The backpack has been proven for several years with us.

 Incidentally, after your purchase, you should immediately think about taking out drone insurance!
-All critical information we have put together in the linked article.
+All the critical information we have put together in the linked article.

 Preparation: What you have to consider before the first flight